tarwn/lessthandot-hugo/blogs/content/posts/2011-11-27-are-you-ready-for-sql.md

 type: post
 date: 2011-11-27T12:42:00+00:00
 ID: 1397
-excerpt: 'SQL Server 2012 is around the corner, perhaps you are ready to upgrade and perhaps you are not.
-Maybe you just have upgraded to SQL Server 2008 R2 without software assurance and thus you don’t qualify for SQL Server 2012 upgrades..
-Even though most peo&hellip;'
+excerpt: "SQL Server 2012 is around the corner, perhaps you are ready to upgrade and perhaps you are not.
+Maybe you just have upgraded to SQL Server 2008 R2 without software assurance and thus you don't qualify for SQL Server 2012 upgrades..
+Even though most peo&hellip;"
 url: /index.php/datamgmt/datadesign/are-you-ready-for-sql/
 views:
   - 12015